ContinuumDAO/ctmdao-docs/ContinuumDAO/Governance/Constitution.md

     The goals of this Code of Conduct are to set the overall tone for our community and to provide a guide and a process by which we interact and hold each other accountable.
     This isn't an exhaustive list of things you can and can't do.
 We want to cultivate a community environment that is healthy, open-minded, collaborative, and creative.

-    **Expected Behaviors:**
+    **Expected Behaviours:**

     - Accepting constructive criticism gracefully.
     - Giving constructive feedback gracefully: Be direct, caring, and empathetic, express your thoughts on how well ideas relate to the common goal or aligned objective rather than putting them down.
     - Acting in the community’s best interest.
     - Being respectful of different viewpoints and experiences.
     - Participating in an authentic and active way.
 Contributing to the health and longevity of this community.
     - Using welcoming and inclusive language.
 Acknowledging preferred gender pronouns.
-Refraining from demeaning, discriminatory, or harassing behavior and speech.
+Refraining from demeaning, discriminatory, or harassing behaviour and speech.

     **Unacceptable Behaviours:**